kmgrassi/addressbook/README.md

 You can easily change the path/slug to anything else (like the persons name for example - `/john-smith`).
 You'd likely use the person's name or uid or both in an prod app to allow for more robust linking/sharing of urls.

+### Progressive app

+The app is designed to work and look good on web and mobile.
+Material UI `Grid` and `Hidden` components were used to build a progressive app.
+While the app is progressive, I think it looks best on mobile.
+On very large screens the contact list layout doesn't look great.
+Given more time I would have fixed this with a split screen layout of the list (or another technique to improve the list UI).

 ### Given more time...

 #### Testing